Middle Grades Education / Mathematics and Language Arts Concentration

 Suggested Academic Plan

-B.S.ED. in Middle Grades Education: Mathematics and Language Arts Concentration
+Bachelor of Science in Education in Middle Grades Education with Mathematics and Language Arts Concentration

 To best prepare students in this major for the Praxis II exams, we strongly encourage taking the suggested GenEds listed.